joaopaulopmedeiros/leetcode-75-study-plan/README.md

 It means the order of magnitude of complexity.

-"Upper bounds" because it measures how the algorithm performsn in the worst case scenario.
+"Upper bounds" because it measures how the algorithm performs in the worst case scenario.
 <img src="./docs/algorithmic-complexity.png">

 ## References